MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

 #### These are the instructions, summarized from https://unidata.github.io/unidata-python-workshop/installation.html

-   1. **install** miniconda3 (the basic system, easily expanded) or anaconda (the big package with more than we need) from anaconda.com.
+   1. **install** miniconda3 (the basic system, easily expanded) from https://conda.io/miniconda.html, or full anaconda (a big package with more than we need) from anaconda.com/download.
 The 3 refers to Python3; Python2 will be deprecated soon.

    2. Copy the workshop repo  https://github.com/Unidata/unidata-python-workshop onto your local machine.
 If you think you may want to contribute back to those materials, use **Fork** as in step II.
 If you just want a fixed copy, use **Clone or Download** (big green button).
 The installation page has other ways to get it -- you only need one of these.
 Again, put it in a meaningfully named directory — mine is (home)/Jupyter/unidata-python-workshop.